simpsonjulian/puppet-wordpress/files/data/wordpress/wp-content/plugins/calendar/readme.txt

 = Where are the frequently asked questions for Calendar? =

-   They are located on the [KJO Web Services forum](http://forum.kjowebservices.co.uk/viewtopic.php?f=13&t=10 "KJO Web Services forum")
+   They are located on [Kieran O'Shea's forum](http://www.kieranoshea.com/forum/viewtopic.php?f=13&t=10 "Kieran O'Shea's forum").
+   Please note that you should check these before asking any support questions or thinking your calendar install isn't working properly.

 = Where can I get support for the plugin? =

-   Support via e-mail became too much of a burden and the lack of e-mail notifications made monitoring the WordPress forums impossible.
-There is now a support area for Calendar on the [KJO Web Services forum](http://forum.kjowebservices.co.uk/viewtopic.php?f=13 "KJO Web Services forum") which will be monitored and is the only official place to get support for Calendar.
+   Support is only available on [Kieran O'Shea's forum](http://www.kieranoshea.com/forum/viewtopic.php?f=13&t=10 "Kieran O'Shea's forum").
+   Regrettably e-mail support became too cumberome to manage and so now all support and bug report e-mails for calendar will be ignored.
+All such queries will be answered promptly on the forums, although please make sure you search first before asking your question.

-= Can I remove the link to your company? =
+= Can I remove the link to your site? =

-   Yes, you may do this, but please only do so if you absolutely have to (for instance if you are using Calendar for a business site).
-Calendar is popular and the business we get from users of Calendar deciding to comission web work is what allows us to continue to provide Calendar free and open source.
+   Yes, you may do this, but please be aware that support will not be provided to those who choose to remove the link.
+When you ask your support question you will be asked for the URL to your blog and the presence of the link will be checked before support will be provided.

 == Screenshots ==